nolebase/integrations/README.md

 - ⚖️ Compatible and Easy to Use
   - Whether it is static-first like VitePress, or client-first like Obsidian, the "Nólëbase Integrations" project hopes to provide a similar or even better experience across different platforms.
 - 🧩 Rich Features
-  - Each platform has its own advantages and missing functions, but the documentation engineering is already time-consuming and labor-intensive.
+  - Each platform has its own advantages and missing features, but the documentation engineering is already time-consuming and labor-intensive.
 These issues should not be obstacles to restrict the writing and sharing of documents and knowledge.
 Expand your imagination far beyond with Nólëbase Integrations.

-## How to Develop
+## How to develop

-The project uses [`unbuild`](https://github.com/unjs/unbuild) for construction.
-With the powerful functions of [`jiti`](https://github.com/unjs/jiti), we no longer need to use [Rollup](https://rollupjs.org/) for tedious configuration and then listen to local file changes for development.
-We can directly run the following command to output our integrations:
+The project uses [`unbuild`](https://github.com/unjs/unbuild) and [`vite`](https://github.com/vitejs/vite) to develop and build.
+With the powerful features offered from [`jiti`](https://github.com/unjs/jiti), we no longer need to use [Rollup](https://rollupjs.org/) for tedious configuration and then watch the local file changes and bundle the modified and developed the modules without [`vite`](https://github.com/vitejs/vite) for hot-reload.
+We can directly run the following command to output the bundled file and get started on development:

 ```shell
 pnpm run packages:stub